-For pricing, commission or other questions, please email Meera Agarwal: email@example.com
+For commission or other questions regarding buying my art, please email Meera Agarwal: firstname.lastname@example.org

 Thank you for visiting & for your interest!

-Meera's art is inspired by nature, memories of her native, vibrant India and world travels.
+Meera is a westchester (NY) based artist & art instructor.
 Self-taught, Meera has been painting for three decades.
 She primarily works with oil, acrylic & mixed media.
 A three month youth expedition to China with Raleigh International was a turning point in her life, encouraging her to quit her accounting job in Dubai and enter the field of corporate communications in the U.S. Even as she switched gears/countries, her art practice was a source of inspiration and later began pursuing it full-time as a working creative.
 Meera also volunteers to teach art in a local enrichment program for underserved teens, conducts workshops and teaches painting in local after-school programs.